 There are 25 million to a billion different T-cells in your body.
 Each cell has a unique T-cell receptor that can fit with only one kind of antigen, like a lock that can fit with only one shape of key.
 Antigens and receptors work a lot like a lock and key.
-Each of the 25 million to a billion different T-cells fit with a different shape of antigen.
-Most of these antigens will never get in your body, but the T-cells that patrol your body will recognize them if you do.
+Most of these antigens will never get in your body, but the T-cells that patrol your body will recognize them if they do.

 Building a bigger army for a particular invader

 When a Helper T-cell sends out a chemical message, its matched Killer T-cell is alerted that there is a virus present.
 After a Killer T-cell finds and destroys an infected cell, this Helper T-cell message tells it to copy itself, making an army of Killer T-cells.
 Because only T-cells that can fight the invading virus are copied, your body saves energy and is still very good at killing the virus.